 Reliability and Trust

 Agentic systems must operate reliably in production environments.
-This requires extensive testing, robust error handling, and fail-safe mechanisms.
-Building trust in autonomous systems takes time and demonstrated consistent performance.
+This requires testing, error handling, fail-safe mechanisms, and clear rollback paths.
+Building trust in autonomous systems takes time because leaders need to see consistent behavior across edge cases, not just a successful demo.

-This incident highlights why proper guardrails are essential:
+This failure mode highlights why proper guardrails are essential:

 • Price floors: Minimum acceptable margins that agents cannot breach